-National Woman's Party, moved to Carmel in the early 1920s.
-Martin was a friend of Mary Austin and Carol Steinbeck.
-Immediately after her arrival, Martin's home became the center for Carmel's nexus of progressive women.
+center for Carmel's nexus of progressive women.
 Martin served as the western regional director for the Women's International League for Peace and Freedom from 1926 through 1931, provoking discussions of local concerns, including spillage of sewage into Monterey Bay, unnecessary tree cutting, poor city planning policies, and the killing of local wildlife.
 The Carmel Women's Club was officially founded in the 1940s.
 The Carmel Women's Club entertained local women with card games, reading groups, cocktail parties, and afternoon teas.
 The Women's Club building is located at San Carlos and Ninth Avenue and the club continues to meet.

-The American Legion Post 512 was organized after World War II in 1934 and set up its hall in the former Manzanita Club on Dolores and Eighth Avenue.
+The American Legion Post 512 was organized after World War II in 1948 and set up its hall in the former Manzanita Club on Dolores and Eighth Avenue.
 The Legion Post 512 hall is still extant and the organization is active.
-Additional postwar social clubs consisted of the Carmel Pistol Club on San Carlos near Ocean Avenue, Cypress Club on Lincoln near Seventh Avenue, and the High Twelve Club on Lincoln near Seventh Avenue.